Avangardum/AvangardumStyleConvention/Readme.md

 If there is no closing tag for a tag, it should be self-closing.

-There should be no leading or trailing whitespaces in tags.
+Inline self-closing tag should have a space before `/>`.

-A tag should ether occupy one line with all its attributes, or have each attribute on a separate line.
+A tag should either occupy one line with all its attributes, or have each attribute on a separate line, with tag name and closing angle bracket on its own line.

-If each attribute is on a separate line, the first one should be on the same line as the tag, the others should have their first character at the same column as the first attribute.

-When choosing between writing a simple value inside a tag and using an attribute instead, use an attribute.

 Indentation: 4 spaces.